lincolnnguyen18/FoodTracker/FoodTracker/Pseudocode.md

             Get meal from meals array
             Configure cell with meal data
             Return configured cell
+### Delegate Methods
+        Override tableView(_:commit:forRowAt:)
+            If editingStyle is delete then
+                Remove meal at indexPath.row in meals array Delete row at indexPath in tableView controller Else if editingStyle is insert then

 ### Navigation
-        unwindToMealList function - destination view controller of unwind segue If source view controller can be downcasted into a MealViewController and its meal property is non-nil then Create index path to new bottom row in table Append meal retrieved from source view controller to table view controller's meals array Call insertRows
+        unwindToMealList function - destination view controller of unwind segue If source view controller can be downcasted into a MealViewController and its meal property is non-nil, store them into sourceViewController and meal
+                If table view's index path for selected row is non-nil then save into selectedIndexPath Update meal at selectedIndexPath.row in meals array to meal returned by source view controller Reload row at selectedIndexPath
+                Else
+                    Create index path to new bottom row in table Append meal retrieved from source view controller to table view controller's meals array Call insertRows
+        Override prepare(for:sender:) - source view controller for unwind segue Call super
+            Unwrap segueue identifier and switch it (identify segue) If AddItem then
+                    Log "Adding a new meal."
+                If ShowDetail then
+                    Verify downcasted segue destination is MealViewController and save it into mealDetailViewController Verify downcasted sender is MealTableViewCell and save it into selectedMealCell Verify indexPath of MealTableViewCell sender is in the table view controller and save it into indexPath Get meal at indexPath.row in meals array and save it into selectedMeal Set mealDetailViewController's meal to selected meal
+                If all fail, call fatalError with "Unexpected Segue Identifier"
 ### Private Methods
         loadSampleMeals function
             Load sample photos